INSIGHT-Minority militias stir fears of sectarian war in Damascus

 "A few days ago we had a gunfight, three of our guys were wounded.
 We called security forces to back us up.
 But they never came.
 This just goes to show, we need to defend ourselves."

 Down the street, a Sunni cab driver complained about his Shi'ite neighbours.
 "They attack our houses and steal things," he said.
 "We won't let those Shi'ites take our land, we will defend our honour."

 Opposition factions share some of the blame for stoking the sectarian fire.

-No evidence ever materialized to back their claims.
+No evidence ever materialised to back their claims.

-Later on, residents of Alawite and Christian neighborhoods said they had heard similar rumors, except they were told Sunni rebels were coming to kill them.
+Later on, residents of Alawite and Christian neighbourhoods said they had heard similar rumours, except they were told Sunni rebels were coming to kill them.